sylvainhalle/PaperShell/Readme.md

 been mostly using LaTeX with a couple of different document classes:

 - `aaai` for AAAI journals
-- `acmsmall` for ACM journals
+- `acmart` for ACM conferences and journals
 - `elsarticle` for Elsevier journals
-- `eptcs` for the Electronic Proceedings in Theoretical Computer Science
+- `eptcs` for the *Electronic Proceedings in Theoretical Computer Science*
 - `IEEEtran` for IEEE conference proceedings and journals
 - `lipics` for the *Leibniz International Proceedings in Informatics*
 - `llncs` for Springer's *Lecture Notes in Computer Science* series